List of Brooklyn Nine-Nine characters: Jake Peralta

 While Jake initially struggles with Captain Holt's strict management style, he matures under Holt's supervision and comes to see the captain as a father figure.
 In "The Oolong Slayer", Jake achieves his lifelong dream to catch a serial killer, but gives credit for the arrest to the Chief of Brooklyn Detectives in exchange for Holt's transfer back to the 99th Precinct.
 In season five, Holt puts his career at risk by negotiating with mobster Seamus Murphy in order to free Jake and Rosa from prison.
 The two also work closely together to bring down Jimmy Figgis after being forced to go into witness protection in Florida.

 Peralta continuously pranks and teases his partner Amy Santiago, masking his secret romantic feelings for her.
 Peralta confessed his feelings to her in "Charges and Specs" before going undercover for a mafia operation.
 His romantic feelings for her developed further throughout season two and they shared their first kiss in the season finale, "Johnny and Dora".
 Jake and Amy start dating in "New Captain" and decided to move in together in "Greg and Larry", but don't make it official until season four's "The Fugitive".
-Jake proposed to Amy at the end of their annual Halloween heist in HalloVeen and the two are later married by Captain Holt in the season five finale.
+Jake proposed to Amy at the end of their annual Halloween heist in "HalloVeen" and the two are later married by Captain Holt in the season five finale.
 In season 7, Amy became pregnant with their child.
-Their son McClane "Mac" Peralta-Santiago (who was named after John McClane from Die Hard) is born in the season 7 finale.
+Their son McClane "Mac" Santiago-Peralta (who was named after John McClane from Die Hard) is born in the season 7 finale.

 In the series finale, with Amy's new position taking up more of her time and making their parenting schedule difficult, Jake decides to quit his job to become a stay-at-home dad, not wanting his son to grow up without a father as he did.
 Jake is the only character, along with Captain Holt, to appear in every episode of the series.